 Basement and semi-basement apartments (“demi-sous-sol” in Quebec)

 Basement apartments are very common in Canada, and they tend to be cheaper.
-Don’t picture a horror movie basement—they are “finished,” which means they are painted and come with floor coverings, moulding, doors and windows, heat, etc.
+Don’t picture a horror movie basement—they are “finished,” which means they are painted and come with floor coverings, moulding, doors and windows, heating, etc.

 However, lack of light can be an issue, especially in winter when there’s snow on windows.
 Humidity in a basement is also higher than in the upper floors—consider investing in a dehumidifier.